Academic | Researcher

 Mokoena, K. K., 2022, ‘Prophetic Witness in Cyberspace during Pandemics’, Scriptura: Journal for Biblical, Theological and Contextual Hermeneutic Vol 121 No (1) https://doi.org/10.7833/121-1-2090

-research project contributions
+research contributions

 2023 – Research ICT Africa • Diversity and Gender Equality in AI in sub-Saharan Africa